tomsiwik/xiaomi-router-patch/README.md

 - I'm sure this workaround can work on newer/others too

 I screwed up.
 I bought too many Xiaomi Routers: nano, mini and some other monster I don't remember.
-While all of them were a pleasure to setup with OpenWrt, Xiami decided to make it a hassle to do so with their newer devices.
+While all of them were a pleasure to setup with OpenWrt, Xiaomi decided to make it a hassle to do so with their newer devices.
 And here is where my problems began: the bully Xiaomi Router 3 (R3G) was on lock-down.
 You need to register this device on miwifi.com and override your router with a custom `miwifi_ssh.bin` that only allows YOU with the listed password on miwifi's website to access ssh.